Do Language Models Use Their Depth Efficiently?: Results on Other Models

 \subsection{How do the Layers Interact With the Residual Stream?}

-We show the absolute and relative contributions of the sublayers to the residual stream for Llama 3.1 8b in Fig.~\ref{fig:resgrow8b}, and for the Qwen 3 series of models in Fig~\ref{fig:resgrow_qwen}.
-We show cosine similarities of the sublayer's contributions and the residual stream for all Llama and Qwen models that we tested in Fig.~\ref{fig:sublayer_contribution_cossim_all}.
+We show the absolute and relative contributions of the sublayers to the residual stream for Llama 3.1 8b in Fig.~\ref{fig:resgrow8b}, for the Qwen 3 series of models in Fig~\ref{fig:resgrow_qwen} and for OLMo 2 models in Fig~\ref{fig:resgrow_olmo}.
+We show cosine similarities of the sublayer's contributions and the residual stream for all Llama and Qwen models that we tested in Fig.~\ref{fig:sublayer_contribution_cossim_all} and for the OLMo models in Fig.~\ref{fig:sublayer_contribution_cossim_olmo}.
 The results are similar to our findings in Sec.~\ref{sec:residual_general}.

 We show the cosine similarity of the neighboring layers ($\text{cossim}(\vh_l, \vh_{l+1})$) in Fig. \ref{fig:cos_neighbors}.
 All neighboring layers have very high cosine similarity, often close to 1, which is a consequence of the known anisotropy of Transformers \citep{ethayarajh2019anisotropy}.
 However, as Fig. \ref{fig:sublayer_contribution_cossim} and Fig. \ref{fig:sublayer_contribution_cossim_all} show, comparing the cosine similarity of the residual stream and the contributions of the layers and sublayers reveals a rich structure.